Boubacar Kébé: International career

 He also capped for Mali U20 at 2005 African Youth Championship.

 Personal life

 His father is Malian and mother is Burkinabé, Yahia Kébé is the elder brother from Boubacar Kébé and sister Asta.

+Coaching career

+During the last years of his player career, Kébé started coaching at Paris FC's academy.
+In the summer 2021, Kébé was appointed head of FC Saint-Leu 95's academy.

+In the following years, Kébé was involved in several football training initiatives for youth players: he became a personal trainer under his own company BJ Footévolution.